-In Kunen and Jech's books the solution adopted is that of passing from first order logic to a logic with bounded quantifiers $\exists x\in y$ and $\forall x\in y$ binding the variable $x$ so that $\exists x\in y\phi(x,y,\vec{z})$ is logically equivalent to $\exists x(x\in y\wedge\phi(x,y,\vec{z}))$ and $\forall x\in y\phi(x,y,\vec{z})$ is logically equivalent to $\forall x(x\in y\rightarrow\phi(x,y,\vec{z}))$.
+In Kunen and Jech's standard textbooks the solution adopted is that of passing from first order logic to a logic with bounded quantifiers $\exists x\in y$ and $\forall x\in y$, binding the variable $x$, so that $\exists x\in y\phi(x,y,\vec{z})$ is logically equivalent to $\exists x(x\in y\wedge\phi(x,y,\vec{z}))$ and $\forall x\in y\phi(x,y,\vec{z})$ is logically equivalent to $\forall x(x\in y\rightarrow\phi(x,y,\vec{z}))$.
 In this new logic \emph{$f$ is a function} is expressible by a formula with only bounded quantifiers, while \emph{$\kappa$ is a cardinal} is expressible by a formula of type $\forall x\phi(x,\kappa)$ with $\phi$ having only bounded quantifiers.
-On the other hand Jech and Kunen's solution is not convenient for the scopes of this paper, because it formalizes set theory outside first order logic, making less transparent how we could use model theoretic techniques (designed expressly for first order logic) to isolate what is the correct model companion of set theory.
-The alternative solution we adopt in this paper is that of expressing set theory in a first order language with relation symbols for any bounded formula.
+However, Kunen and Jech's solution is not convenient for the scopes of this paper, because it formalizes set theory outside first order logic, making less transparent how we could use model theoretic techniques (designed expressly for first order logic) to isolate what is the correct model companion of set theory.
+The alternative solution we adopt in this paper is that of expressing set theory in a first order language with relational symbols for any bounded formula.